-The global chemical industry has been heavily dependent on fossil fuel for producing variety of petrochemical products.
+The global chemical industry has been heavily dependent on fossil fuel for producing a variety of petrochemical products.
 However, growing awareness regarding the benefits renewable chemistry offers, the industry is now shifting its focus towards developing bio-based chemicals.
 Companies are now striving to achieve sustainability in the long run by developing and commercializing bio-based chemicals.
-One such chemical which has been attracting attention of many companies is propylene glycol.
+One such chemical which has been attracting the attention of many companies is propylene glycol.

-In addition, the abundant availability of crude glycerin (obtained as a byproduct of biodiesel) has also been one of major factors prompting companies to get along with the production of bio-based propylene glycol.
+In addition, the abundant availability of crude glycerin (obtained as a byproduct of biodiesel) has also been one of the major factors prompting companies to get along with the production of bio-based propylene glycol.
 Eyeing opportunity in this lucrative market, large multinational corporations such as Huntsman and Dow Chemical have also announced to enter into the market.

-Grand View’s market research study takes a closer look at the bio-based propylene glycol industry, providing a holistic perspective on market dynamics, trends, supply and demand.
-Our report deep-dives into the market and segments it on multiple levels and providing key insights on a macro as well as micro level.
+Grand View’s market research study takes a closer look at the bio-based propylene glycol industry, providing a holistic perspective on market dynamics, trends, supply, and demand.
+Our report deep-dives into the market and segments it on multiple levels and providing key insights on a macro as well as micro-level.
 The study aims at providing granular information, regarding estimates and forecasts for key application including unsaturated polyester resins, coolants/lubricants, detergents, pharmaceuticals and food among some other applications.
 The report also provides the same level of information for key regional markets.

 Avail customized purchase options to meet your exact research needs:

 Get your queries resolved from an industry expert.

 Design an exclusive study to serve your research needs.